Decision tree learning: Gini impurity

 Gini impurity, Gini's diversity index, or Gini-Simpson Index in biodiversity research, is named after Italian mathematician Corrado Gini and used by the CART (classification and regression tree) algorithm for classification trees.
-Gini impurity measures how often a randomly chosen element of a set would be incorrectly labeled if it was labeled randomly and independently according to the distribution of labels in the set.
+Gini impurity measures how often a randomly chosen element of a set would be incorrectly labeled if it were labeled randomly and independently according to the distribution of labels in the set.
 It reaches its minimum (zero) when all cases in the node fall into a single target category.

 For a set of items with $J$ classes and relative frequencies $p_i$, $i \in \{1, 2, ...,J\}$, the probability of choosing an item with label $i$ is $p_i$, and the probability of miscategorizing that item is $\sum_{k \ne i} p_k = 1-p_i$.
 The Gini impurity is computed by summing pairwise products of these probabilities for each class label:

 The Gini impurity is also an information theoretic measure and corresponds to Tsallis Entropy with deformation coefficient $q=2$, which in physics is associated with the lack of information in out-of-equilibrium, non-extensive, dissipative and quantum systems.
 For the limit $q\to 1$ one recovers the usual Boltzmann-Gibbs or Shannon entropy.
 In this sense, the Gini impurity is nothing but a variation of the usual entropy measure for decision trees.